I have teaching experience in science communication, Maths, and Physics.

 Science communication training

-I gave a workshop on science communication and dissemination strategies to researchers active in projects funded by the Future and Emerging Technologies (FET) programme of the Horizon 2020 Research and Innovation programme of the European Commission.
+I led a workshop on science communication and dissemination strategies for researchers involved in projects funded by the Future and Emerging Technologies (FET) programme of the Horizon 2020 Research and Innovation programme of the European Commission.

 Maths and Physics teaching (2014 – 2016)